ljw1004/vbspec/vb/lexical-grammar.md

 A floating-point literal is an integer literal followed by an optional decimal point (the ASCII period character) and mantissa, and an optional base 10 exponent.
 By default, a floating-point literal is of type `Double`.
 If the `Single`, `Double`, or `Decimal` type character is specified, the literal is of that type.
 If a floating-point literal's type is of insufficient size to hold the floating-point literal, a compile-time error results.

-> __Annotation__
-> It is worth noting that the `Decimal` data type can encode trailing zeros in a value.
+__Note.__ It is worth noting that the `Decimal` data type can encode trailing zeros in a value.
 The specification currently makes no comment about whether trailing zeros in a `Decimal` literal should be honored by a compiler.

 ```antlr
 FloatingPointLiteral